-Rumney models produces coupling hooks suitable for these (B.94) and also BR Instanter links (B.95A).
+Rumney models produces coupling hooks suitable for these (B.94) and also BR Instanter links (B.95A) and screw couplings (B.96).
 These can be found in the 4mm section of the Rumney models website under Wagon Detailing.
-Exactoscale supply links and these are available through C&L. If you need screw couplings Masokits supply them and something is in preparation from Rumney Models.

 Contact details for the above suppliers can be found at the end of these instructions.